Frequently Asked Questions About HSA Units

 Membership in a unit can be a rewarding experience as unit members work together on educational programs and special projects within their community.
 Check out our calendar of events to see what unit activities are taking place near you.
 If you like what you see, contact the unit to find out more about membership.
 No unit near you?
 No problem!
 You may join the national organization as a member-at-large.
 You also have the opportunity to form a new unit - click HERE to find out more.

 Must someone be associated with a unit to be a member of HSA?

 Membership in a unit is not a requirement for membership in HSA – we have many active members-at-large.
-However, membership in a unit can be a rewarding experience as unit members work together on educational programs and special projects within their community.

 Do unit members receive different benefits from members at large?